samyakjain16/Journalist-Leaderboard/README.md

 ## 📋 Overview

-The Journalist Leaderboard System automatically tracks and ranks journalists based on their publications in The Australian Financial Review and The Australian.
+The Journalist Leaderboard System tracks and ranks journalists based on their publications in The Australian Financial Review and The Australian.
 The system updates daily, providing a real-time leaderboard of the top 5 journalists based on a 30-day moving average of points.

 ### Key Features